Keeping you up-to-date with Drugs and Crime

 A Growing Community

-The blog has continued to grow steadily with traffic continuing to increase (the last year saw over 300,000 different people visit the site, with more than 4 million page views).
+The blog has continued to grow steadily with traffic continuing to increase (the last year saw nearly 300,000 different people visit the site, with more than 4 million page views).
 More importantly, the blog has increasingly stimulated comment and debate.
 Although, like most blogs, discussion tends to happen less in the comments section at the end of posts, more on Twitter, LinkedIn, phone and e-mail – and even occasionally in person.